Emotional exhaustion: Social interaction model of effects on work strain

 According to Cote (2005), interpersonal feedback is far more potent than intraindividual feedback, and dominates if the two processes are in opposition.
 The social interaction model suggests an alternate route by which to proceed with theory building and future research.

+Mechanisms

+Though the underlying mechanics are unclear, an emotional hangover is thought to be due to the body's response to stress, as well as the cognitive effort required to process and reconcile the emotional experience with one's existing beliefs and values.
+This can lead to feelings of overwhelm, confusion, and even physical symptoms such as fatigue or headaches.

+Emotional hangovers highlight the nexus between cognitive and emotional processes.

 Implications

 Researches have linked emotional exhaustion to a plethora of ailments, and a general breakdown in feelings of community.
 However, a growing body of research has begun to demonstrate that emotional exhaustion can have deleterious consequences for organizations as well.

 For example, Russell Cropanzano and his colleagues, in their two field studies, indicate that exhausted employees show lower organizational commitment, lower job performance, less organizational citizenship behaviors (OCB) directed toward the organization (OCBO) and their supervisors (OCBS), and higher turnover intentions.
 They suggest that emotional exhaustion can be seen as a cost that qualifies the value of any benefits received through employment, and so that an organization, which overworks its employees to the point of emotional exhaustion, may be seen as unfair.

 Similarly, longitudinal studies found that exhausted employees show not only lower job performance, but also more absences, and greater likelihood of seeking employment elsewhere (actual voluntary turnover).

+Emotion can induce physiological brain changes that persist.